CHAPTER 6: KNOWLEDGE

 I am justified in believing that Paris is the capital of France.

-What can we do to rescue the JTB account of knowledge from the Gettier problem?
+What can we do to rescue the JTB account of knowledge from Gettier's criticism?
 A common response is to add a stipulation to the definition of knowledge that would weed out counterexamples like the red ball.
 Most of the Gettier-type counterexamples involve a case of mistaken identity.
 In our current example, I mistake the appearance of a red-illuminated ball for an actual red ball.
 Perhaps, then, we can stipulate that knowledge is justified true belief except in cases of mistaken identity.
 More precisely, we can add a fourth condition to the definition of knowledge in this way:

 I know that the ball is red when,